shopware/docs/guides/hosting/installation-updates/composer.md

 ### Requirements

-To get an overview of the requirements see the following guide of your documentation first:
+To get an overview of the requirements, see the following guide:

 {% page-ref page="../../installation/overview.md" %}

 NPM and Node are only required during the build process and for development.
-If you don't have javascript customizations, it's not required at all.
-Because the storefront and admin are pre-build.
+If you don't have javascript customizations, it is not required at all because the Storefront and Admin are pre-build.

 If you are using a separate build server, consider having NPM and Node as build-only requirements.
 Your operating application server doesn't require any of these to run Shopware 6.

 ### Setup and install

-To set up the environment and install with a basic setup run the following commands:
+To set up the environment and install it with a basic setup, run the following commands:

 ```bash
 # clone newest 6.4 patch version from github